wurkup/Nginx-Interface/README.md

 ## Features
 - Automatic reading of configuration files (supporting up to 1 level of nested structure)
 - Creation of new files and folders
-- Ability to modify and test the configurations **Don't see a feature on this list?** Search our issue tracker if someone has already requested it and upvote it, or open a new issue if not.
+- Ability to modify and test the configurations <br>
+**Don't see a feature on this list?** Search our issue tracker if someone has already requested it and upvote it, or open a new issue if not.
 We prioritize our roadmap based on your feedback.

 ## Getting Started